google/ExoPlayer/docs/drm.md

 requires extra license requests to play multi-key content, which is less efficient and robust than the alternative described above.

-{% include known-issue-box.html issue-id="4133" description="When using this
-license server configuration, there may be a slight pause in playback when adapting between streams that use different keys." %}

 ### Offline keys ###

 An offline key set can be loaded by passing the key set ID to